 - Large singular box can serve as large Open Field

-- Separator included to divide into 4 individual mouse/rat boxes
+- Separator included dividing into 4 individual mouse/rat boxes

 - Easy clean with 70% Ethanol